Interior of 1912, Laconia Car Company-built, Portland-Lewiston

 · In the impressions on the side wainscot panel seats

-· Impressions on the floor in two oval configurations—one for each of the 20 cross seats in the passenger's compartment and one in each of the two corner seats.
+· Impressions on the floor in two oval configurations—one for each of the 20 cross seats in the passenger compartment and one in each of the two corner seats.

 · Wall cushions (2) on the passenger side of the smoker bulkhead-still looking for traces.
 There may not be any.

 The seats in car 38 are the closest we have that can be combined and modified to work with various components to create reasonable facsimiles for 14.
-Upholstered pieces also provide evidence of original techniques, which can be derived from ‘samples’ that came with Narcissus, which still may not have been original.
+Upholstered pieces also provide evidence of original techniques.
+They can be derived from ‘samples’ that came with Narcissus, which still may not have been original.

 21 October 2016